-125 Bias and disclosure of interest
+126 Bias and disclosure of interest

-- (1) No presiding officer or member of an appeal authority may sit at the hearing of an appeal against a decision of a Municipal Planning Tribunal if he or she was a member of that Municipal Planning Tribunal when the decision was made or if he or she was the official contemplated in section 35(2) of the Act and he or she made the decision that is the subject of the appeal. - (2) A presiding officer or member of an appeal authority who has or appears to have a conflict of interest as defined in sub regulations (5) and (6) must recuse himself or herself from the appeal hearing. - (3) A party may in writing to the appeal authority request the recusal of the presiding officer or member of that appeal authority on the grounds of conflict of interest and the presiding officer must decide on the request and inform the party of the decision in writing. - (4) A decision by a presiding officer or member to recuse himself or herself or a decision by the appeal authority to recuse a presiding officer or member, must be communicated to the parties concerned by the registrar. - (5) For the purpose of this Chapter "conflict of interest" means any factor that may impair or reasonable give the appearance of impairing the ability of a member of an appeal authority to independently and impartially adjudicate an appeal assigned to the appeal authority.
+- (1) No presiding officer or member of an appeal authority may sit at the hearing of an appeal against a decision of a Municipal Planning Tribunal if he or she was a member of that Municipal Planning Tribunal when the decision was made or if he or she was the official contemplated in section 35(2) of the Act and he or she made the decision that is the subject of the appeal. - (2) No presiding officer or member of an appeal authority who has at any time convicted of an offence involving dishonesty may sit at the hearing of an appeal - (3) A presiding officer or member of an appeal authority who has or appears to have a conflict of interest as defined in sub regulations (5) and (6) must recuse himself or herself from the appeal hearing. - (4) Presiding officer or member of an appeal authority may not sit at the hearing of an appeal if has previously removed from tribunal for a breach of provision of the Act or provincial legislation enacted in terms of the Act. - (5) A party may in writing to the appeal authority request the recusal of the presiding officer or member of that appeal authority on the grounds of conflict of interest and the presiding officer must decide on the request and inform the party of the decision in writing. - (6) A decision by a presiding officer or member to recuse himself or herself or a decision by the appeal authority to recuse a presiding officer or member, must be communicated to the parties concerned by the registrar. - (7) For the purpose of this Chapter "conflict of interest" means any factor that may impair or reasonable give the appearance of impairing the ability of a member of an appeal authority to independently and impartially adjudicate an appeal assigned to the appeal authority.

-- (6) A conflict of interest arises where an appeal assigned to an appeal authority involves any of the following: - (a) A person with whom the presiding officer or member has a personal, familiar or professional relationship; - (b) a matter in which the presiding officer or member has previously served in another capacity, including as an adviser, counsel, expert or witness; or - (c) any other circumstances that would make it appear to a reasonable and impartial observer that the presiding officer's or member's participation in the adjudication of the matter would be inappropriate.
+- (8) A conflict of interest arises where an appeal assigned to an appeal authority involves any of the following: - (a) A person with whom the presiding officer or member has a personal, familiar or professional relationship; - (b) a matter in which the presiding officer or member has previously served in another capacity, including as an adviser, counsel, expert or witness; or - (c) any other circumstances that would make it appear to a reasonable and impartial observer that the presiding officer's or member's participation in the adjudication of the matter would be inappropriate.

-126 Registrar of appeal authority
+127 Registrar of appeal authority

-- The municipal manager of a municipality is the registrar of the appeal authority. - (2) Notwithstanding the provisions of sub regulation (1), a municipal council may appoint a person or designate an official in its employ, to act as registrar of the appeal authority and if it so appoints or designates a person or an official, that person or official has delegated authority as contemplated in section 56 of the Act. - (3) Whenever by reason of absence or incapacity any registrar is unable to carry out the functions of his or her office, or if his or her office becomes vacant, the municipal council may, after consultation with the presiding officer of the appeal authority, authorise any other competent official in the public service to act in the place of the absent or incapacitated registrar during such absence or incapacity or to act in the vacant office until the vacancy is filled. - (4) Any person appointed under subsection (2) or authorised under subsection (3) may hold more than one office simultaneously.
+- (1) The municipal manager of a municipality is the registrar of the appeal authority. - (2) Notwithstanding the provisions of sub regulation (1), a municipal council may appoint a person or designate an official in its employ, to act as registrar of the appeal authority and if it so appoints or designates a person or an official, that person or official has delegated authority as contemplated in section 56 of the Act. - (3) Whenever by reason of absence or incapacity any registrar is unable to carry out the functions of his or her office, or if his or her office becomes vacant, the municipal council may, after consultation with the presiding officer of the appeal authority, authorise any other competent official in the public service to act in the place of the absent or incapacitated registrar during such absence or incapacity or to act in the vacant office until the vacancy is filled. - (4) Any person appointed under subsection (2) or authorised under subsection (3) may hold more than one office simultaneously.

-127 Powers and duties of registrar
+128 Powers and duties of registrar